 - Sleep study: if obstructive sleep apnea is suspected

 Irregularly irregular may represent Afib with , , or .
 If in doubt, treat it as .

 The differential diagnoses listed here are not exhaustive.

-- Unstable patients: emergent electrical cardioversion (see “Management of unstable tachycardia with a pulse”)
+- Unstable Afib: Perform emergency electrical cardioversion (see “Management of unstable tachycardia” for details).

 Patients with unstable Afib should be treated with immediate electrical cardioversion!